 The biggest environmental issue today with respect to cars is their impact on Global Warming and Climate Change from carbon dioxide emissions in the exhaust.
 Catalytic converters have greatly reduced most of the other major pollutants in automotive exhaust (unburned hydrocarbons, carbon monoxide and oxides of nitrogen), but converters don't reduce the amount of CO2 because CO2 is a natural byproduct of combustion.
 In fact, you produce CO2 anytime a fossil fuel that contains carbon is burned.
 An electric vehicle powered by a hydrogen fuel cell won't produce any CO2, but that technology is a long ways off from mass production.
 Plug-in electric vehicles look like the better solution, provided the electricity is produced by a green source such as wind, geothermal, hydroelectric or solar cells.
 Electricity from a nuclear power plant is also green as far as CO2 emissions are concerned (there are none), but the issue with nukes is radioactive waste disposal and the risk of dangerous radiation leaks.

-Back in the mid-1990s, R134a refrigerant replaced R12 to address the ozone depletion issue caused by man-made CFC refrigerants.
-R134a contains on chlorine, so that apparently solves that issue.
-But R134a is a greenhouse gas that can contribute to global warming.
+Back in the mid-1990s, R-134a refrigerant replaced R-12 to address the ozone depletion issue caused by manmade CFC refrigerants.
+R-134a contains on chlorine, so that apparently solves that issue.
+But R-134a is a greenhouse gas that can contribute to global warming.
 The refrigerant causes no problems as long as it remains sealed inside the A/C system.
 But if it escapes into the atmosphere either as a result of leaks, an accident or intentional venting, it does contribute to the global warming problem.
 It's not much, but every little bit adds up over time.
-So to address this issue, automakers are replacing R134a with HFO 1234yf (or carbon dioxide (CO2) refrigeration systems in some European applications).
-R134a has a Global Warming Potential (GWP) of 1400 versus 4 for HFO 1234yf versus 1 for CO2.
+So to address this issue, automakers are replacing R-134a with R-1234yf.
+R-134a has a Global Warming Potential (GWP) of 1400 versus 4 for R-1234yf and only 1 for CO2.

 Lead is a toxic heavy metal that can cause a variety of environmental ills.
-Tetraethyl lead was once used as an octane-boosting additive in gasoline.
-But studies found that lead from automotive exhaust fumes was causing lead pollution in many urban areas, so lead fuel additives were phased out in the early 1970s.
+Tetraethyl lead was once used as an octane-boosting additive in gasoline to improve performance and fuel economy.
+But studies found that lead from automotive exhaust fumes was causing lead poisoning in many urban areas, so a phase out of leaded fuels began in 1973.
+However, production of leaded gasoline did not end until 1985 in the U.S.

 Lead still remains in car batteries, but is not an environmental concern because 98% of car batteries are recycled.
 The latest lead issue is with wheel balance weights.
 California and a growing number of other states are banning lead tire weights because the weights sometimes fall off, decompose and allow lead dust to find its way into lakes and streams .
 The tire service industry is starting to move away from lead weights to more benign materials such as steel and zinc.